EMERGENCY:

 The Context

-Health systems inside Gaza are at their breaking point after nonstop conflict that has left tens of thousands dead and displaced nearly 2 million people.
+Health systems inside Gaza remain on life support after nonstop conflict that has left tens of thousands dead and displaced nearly 2 million people.
 A severe lack of food, fuel, water, and gasoline has led to a widespread humanitarian emergency that is causing severe hunger and dehydration, disruptions in medical services, and widespread hygiene and sanitation issues that are fueling the spread of disease.
 Fuel shortages, communication blackouts, and attacks continue to impact the flow of lifesaving humanitarian aid.

 food icon